 If you are not so much into the St. Pauli quarter, but you still want to have fun, head up to Schanczen Strasse.
 The street is popular among students and packed with bars, clubs and restaurants.
 A nice place to spend your afternoon and evening is also around Landungs Bridge.

 Everyone who likes culture will love the fact that Hamburg is the perfect place to be in for concerts, operas, theater performances and musicals.
 Hamburg is actually the place for musicals in German language.
 Culture in Hamburg has a big importance, so no wonder that one of the city’s main attractions is the new Elbe Philharmonic.
 It is still under constructions, but even now it already looks splendid.
 The guided tour is already available and costs from 3 to 5 EUR/pp.

 If you are visiting Hamburg on Sundays, don’t miss out on the famous fish market.
 Hamburg and Northern Germany use lots of seafood in its culinary and just when walking around the fish market, you will realize, what all can be caught in the Northern Sea.

-Hamburg has done a big positive impression on me and that is even though I am not really big fan of large cities.
-Maybe Hamburg is different because of its tidiness and a mixture of new and old.
+Hamburg in one day was a short stop, but it has done a big positive impression on me.
+I am not a big fan of large cities, but maybe Hamburg is different because of its tidiness and a mixture of new and old.
 The diversity in architecture and its people are just icing on the cake.
 I guess a big help to this positive perception was also a nice, sunny weather, but as people in Hamburg say: “There is no bad weather, just wrong clothes!”
 One day in Hamburg was certainly not enough to see it all, but it was long enough to realize, I will visit it again for sure.
 I cannot wait to hear and say »moin,moin« to someone again!